kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

     0x375ae6107f8cC4cF34842B71C6F746a362Ad8EAc has balance 10000000000000000000000000
     0x1F6298457C5d76270325B724Da5d1953923a6B88 has balance 10000000000000000000000000
     ```
 4. Now, we can run dev/test workflows against our network!
-Let's deploy the `ChipToken`
+For example, let's deploy the `ChipToken`
 contract to the local network by running
    ```
    npx hardhat run scripts/deploy.ts --network localnet
    ```
-   The output should look like this
+   The output should look something like this
    ```
    ChipToken deployed to: 0xAb2A01BC351770D09611Ac80f1DE076D56E0487d
    ```